sateffen/nodgine/docs/api/response api.md

 Writes given buffer or string to the reponse buffer.
 This gets added to the end of the current buffer.

+**WARNING**: If you already piped a stream, this throws an error

 This is chainable.

+## pipe(stream:ReadableStream) -> Response ##

+Sets given stream to pipe to the user.
+The stream will be stored, but not activated (set in flow mode), untill the data get flushed.
+When flushed, the stream is passed to the original response stream.

+**WARNING**: You can only pipe one stream.
+Every following stream will throw an error

+**WARNING**: You can't set a stream to pipe if any data got written with the write method.

 ## setHeader(name:string, value:string) -> Response ##